Karthika-A547/Online-Quiz-Management-System/README.md

-# Online-Quiz-Management-System

-A Java + MySQL project that automates the process of conducting quizzes online.
+Online Quiz Management System

+📌 Description

+The Online Quiz Management System is a Java + MySQL based project that automates the entire quiz process.
+It provides a user-friendly platform where Admins can manage quizzes and questions, Students can attempt quizzes and track their progress, and Faculty can monitor student performance and results.
+This system reduces manual effort, ensures quick evaluation with auto-scoring, and maintains secure records in a database-driven environment.

+---

+🚀 Features

-Admin can create, update, and delete quizzes and questions.
+Admin Panel: Create, update, and delete quizzes and questions.

-Students can attempt quizzes, view their scores, and track progress.
+Student Module: Attempt quizzes, view instant scores, and track past performance.

-Faculty can manage quizzes and monitor student performance.
+Faculty Module: Manage quizzes and monitor student participation and results.

-Features:

-Add, Update, Delete Quizzes

-Add, Update, Delete Questions

-Attempt Quizzes with Auto-Scoring

-View Results & Leaderboards
+Auto-Scoring System: Evaluates answers instantly and stores results securely.

+Leaderboard: Displays top-performing students.

-Secure Login for Admin & Students
+Authentication: Secure login for Admins and Students.

-Database-backed with MySQL
+Database Support: MySQL for reliable data storage and management.

+---

-🛠 Tech Stack:
+🛠 Tech Stack

-FRONTEND: HTML, CSS, JavaScript
+Frontend: HTML, CSS, JavaScript

-BACKEND: Core Java
+Backend: Core Java

-DATABASE: MySQL
+Database: MySQL

+---

-Project Structure:
+📂 Project Structure

 OnlineQuizManagementSystem/
 ├── src/